QVeris

 QVeris Open Ecosystem — Frequently Asked Questions

-The QVeris ecosystem includes the CLI (v0.5.0, recommended for agents), MCP Server (v0.6.0), Python SDK, and community-contributed skills distributed through GitHub, npm, and ClawHub.
+The QVeris ecosystem includes Hosted MCP (recommended for remote-capable MCP clients), the CLI (v0.11.0, recommended for shell-capable agents), Local MCP Server (v0.14.0, stdio fallback), TypeScript SDK (v0.8.0), Python SDK (v0.7.0), and community-contributed skills distributed through GitHub, npm, and ClawHub.
 All developer-facing tooling is published openly for inspection and reuse.

 What is the QVeris open ecosystem?